 Emerging BIWOC Poet Spotlight

-It is our intention to create more space at Perugia for the work of BIWOC, and we hope using our modest platform to celebrate this work will expand the readership of the poets we spotlight.
-This series aligns with Perugia’s mission to support and promote emerging women poets; all the featured poems will be from BIWOC poets with no more than one published full-length collection.
+It is our intention to create more space at Perugia for the work of BIWOC poets, and we hope using our modest platform to celebrate this work will expand the readership of the poets we spotlight.
+This series aligns with Perugia’s mission to support and promote emerging women poets; featured poems will be from poets with no more than one published full-length collection.
 We’d love suggestions from our readers on poems & poets to feature.

 September 2020 Poet: Kwoya Fagin Maples